-EEC2224 Emergent Literacy through the Use of Children's Literature (3 credits)

-The student will learn about the early childhood teacher's role in promoting emergent literacy in infants, toddlers, and preschoolers.
-Topics include early literacy, oral language acquisition, quality children's literature, emergent reading and emergent writing, family literacy, and literature perspectives to celebrate diversity and to support a curriculum that builds an understanding of human experiences.

-EEC2271 Working with Children with Special Needs and Their Families (3 credits)

-This course provides the student with an overview of young children birth through five years of age with special needs and their families including possible causes and characteristics of exceptionalities, federal laws, and methods of observation, referral process, educational intervention, resources, and advocacy.

-EEC2401 Family Interaction and Cultural Continuity (3 credits)

-The student will incorporate practices reflecting the values and beliefs of families and the cultures of their communities in establishing positive and productive relationships within an educational setting.
-Emphasis is given to trusting, supportive relationships, and to sustaining a successful partnership with families.

-EEC2407 Facilitating Social Development (3 credits)

-This course, commonly referred to as The Mind in the Making, is designed to utilize research on teaching and learning to assist students in understanding how young children learn.
+Lower division prerequisite courses • EEC2224 Emergent Literacy through the Use of Children's Literature (3 credits) The student will learn about the early childhood teacher's role in promoting emergent literacy in infants, toddlers, and preschoolers.
+Topics include early literacy, oral language acquisition, quality children's literature, emergent reading and emergent writing, family literacy, and literature perspectives to celebrate diversity an to support a curriculum that builds an understanding of human experiences. • EEC2271 Working with Children with Special Needs and Their Families (3 credits) This course provides the student with an overview of young children birth through five years of age wit special needs and their families including possible causes and characteristics of exceptionalities, federal law and methods of observation, referral process, educational intervention, resources, and advocacy. • EEC2401 Family Interaction and Cultural Continuity (3 credits) The student will incorporate practices reflecting the values and beliefs of families and the cultures of their communities in establishing positive and productive relationships within an educational setting.
+Emphasis is given to trusting, supportive relationships, and to sustaining a successful partnership with families. • EEC2407 Facilitating Social Development (3 credits) This course, commonly referred to as The Mind in the Making, is designed to utilize research on teaching and learning to assist students in understanding how young children learn.
 The format of the course will encourage students to learn as scientists: formulating and testing hypotheses, revising theories according to results, and continuing to learn.
-The student will examine how learning is affected by social, emotional, and intellectual engagement, and how development in these areas is inextricably linked.

-EEC2601 Observation and Assessment in Early Childhood (3 credits)

-The student will learn the process and importance of observing, documenting, and interpreting the behavior of young children.
-Emphasis will be placed on the application of various techniques and reports to document the ongoing development of children and the value of using this information to plan meaningful classroom activities.

-Upper division courses

-Professional Education- 15 credits

-• EDF3115 Child Development for Inclusive Settings (3 credits)

-This course provides an overview of human life from fertilization through eight years of age.
+The student will examine how learning is affected by social, emotional, and intellectual engagement, and how development in these areas is inextricably linked. • EEC2601 Observation and Assessment in Early Childhood (3 credits) The student will learn the process and importance of observing, documenting, and interpreting the behavior young children.
+Emphasis will be placed on the application of various techniques and reports to document the ongoing development of children and the value of using this information to plan meaningful classroo activities.
+Upper division courses Pro ofessional Education- 15 credits • EDF3115 Child Development for Inclusive Settings (3 credits) This course provides an overview of human life from fertilization through eight years of age.
 The student will learn to examine growth and developmental characteristics during the prenatal, infancy, and early childhood periods.
-The student will analyze typical and atypical development, developmental theories, learning theories, brain research, attachment, and relationships.

-• EDG3343 General Teaching Methods for Early Childhood Education (3 credits)
+The student will analyze typical and atypical development, developmental theories, learning theories brain research, attachment, and relationships. • EDG3343 General Teaching Methods for Early Childhood Education (3 credits) This course provides an overview of instructional models and strategies.
+The student will learn to develop ski

 This course provides an overview of instructional models and strategies.
-The student will learn to develop skills in lesson planning and instruction based on state standards.
+The student will learn to develop skill in lesson planning and instruction based on state standards.
 The student will utilize instructional models to design lesson plans, and develop strategies for early childhood inclusive classrooms serving diverse populations.
 (15 hours of field experience required).

-EEX3604 Positive Behavior Supports in Inclusive Settings (3 credits)

-This course provides a holistic approach in guiding young children's behavior.
+• EEX3604 Positive Behavior Supports in Inclusive Settings (3 credits) This course provides a holistic approach in guiding young children's behavior.
 The student will learn to manage the early childhood classroom by utilizing strategies that emphasize the importance of relationship to learning, self- awareness, and pro-social behaviors while focusing on students' individual needs.
 (15 hours of field experience required)

-EEX3226 Assessment of All Young Children (3 credits)
+• EEX3226 Assessment of All Young Children (3 credits)